 Products from Agilent Technologies have a measurable effect on the scientific world.
 A leading maker of scientific testing equipment, Agilent supplies a slew of analytical and measurement instruments, including oscilloscopes, gas and liquid chromatographs, mass spectrometers, vacuum pumps, anatomic pathology workflows, and nuclear magnetic resonance imaging systems.
 Its operations include products used in electronic test and measurement, life sciences, chemical analysis, and diagnostics and genomics.
 Agilent's customers include such global giants as Cisco, Dow Chemical, Merck, and Samsung.
 The company, which gets most of sales outside the US, spun off its electronic measurement business in late 2014.

-Agilent's operating segments are determined by the markets it serves.
-Its largest segment, electronic measurement, accounts for about 40% of sales and includes instruments and systems used by developers of electronics equipment and microscopy products.
+Agilent's operating segments, as reported for 2014, were determined by the markets it serves.
+Its largest segment, electronic measurement, accounts for about 42% of sales and includes instruments and systems used by developers of electronics equipment and microscopy products.
 This division was spun off in late 2014 as a separate company named Keysight Technologies.

 The chemical analysis segment (about a quarter of sales) includes gas chromatography (GC) systems, gas chromatography mass spectrometry (GC-MS) systems, inductively coupled plasma mass spectrometry (ICP-MS) instruments, atomic absorption (AA) instruments, and molecular spectroscopy instruments, among others.

 The company changed its segment structure beginning in 2015.
 It combined the life sciences business with the chemical analysis business to form life science and applied markets segment.
 The company's diagnostics and genomics units were combined to become the diagnostics and genomics segments.
 A new crosslab segment was formed by the joining of the services and consumables businesses.